 Getting the most value out of your college experience is important to all students, and although college is about more than your studies, at the end of the day, academics always come first.
 Maintaining grades, keeping up with assignments, and staying on task with studies is the first and foremost concern for all students.

 For many students, going to college means managing time on their own, for the first time.
-Parents, caregivers, coaches and other adult influences take a step back when a high school student first embarks on his or her college experience, and the notion of balancing studies and everything else that comes along with being in college can seem overwhelming.
-Even graduate, returning education, or non-traditional and part time college students have trouble keeping up no matter how many years experience they have managing their time on their own.
+Parents, caregivers, coaches, and other adult influences take a step back when a high school student first embarks on his or her college experience, and the notion of balancing studies and everything else that comes along with being in college can seem overwhelming.
+Even graduate, returning education, or non-traditional and part-time college students have trouble keeping up no matter how many years of experience they have managed their time on their own.

-True, time management in college a struggle, but with these tips you’ll be able to get organized and feel confident in how you use your precious time.
+True, time management in college is a struggle, but with these tips, you’ll be able to get organized and feel confident in how you use your precious time.
 You’ll be on task and ready to make the most of your college experience, no matter what form it takes.